Will using Topamax finally help you shed those unwanted pounds?

 Obesity, it seems, is turning out to be a much more complex disease than was once thought.

 We tend to think of weight gain as a simple equation and one which can be solved by manipulating the number of calories that we consume and the amount that we burn.

-The problem with this strategy is that it has an abysmal success rate around 1%.
+The problem with this strategy is that it has an abysmal success rate of around 1%.

-So, with 99% of people failing to lose weight and keep it off, many people have started to look to their doctor or to prescription medication to help with weight loss.
+So, with 99% of people failing to lose weight and keep it off, many people have started to look to their doctor to prescribe medication to help with weight loss.